AguaClara/Textbook/AIDE/ProjectProposal.rst

 During this meeting, lines of communication, team member responsibilities, document distribution, scope of work (goals, expectations, measurements of success) and project schedule will be discussed.
 Meeting minutes will be developed and distributed by IP.
 This meeting will be conducted virtually.

+.. _heading_Project_Definition:

 Task 1.1.a Project Definition
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This project consists of the design and construction of a drinking water treatment system to treat a surface water source using AguaClara technology to supplement IP’s existing supply.
 IP will provide regulatory limits and standards for the treated water.
 The required flow rate will be verified during Phase 1.

-The AguaClara treatment process design will include electricity-free chemical feed of coagulant and chlorine, flocculation, clarification, filtration, and disinfection.
+The AguaClara treatment process design will include electricity-free chemical feed of coagulant and chlorine, flocculation, floc filtration, sedimentation, sand filtration, and disinfection.
 If required for water conservation, ACR will provide a design for backwash recycling that will require a small pump.

 IP and ACR shall further update and refine the purpose of this project and its relation to system-wide water provisions following the Kickoff Meeting.

+.. _heading_Conditions_Assessment:

 Task 1.2 Conditions Assessment
 ------------------------------

-Water Quality Monitoring and Testing

 It would be ideal to have a year’s worth of turbidity and color measurements prior to building a water treatment plant on a new water source.
 ACR recognizes that extensive sampling is often not and thus the goal is to target sampling to minimize the risk of an unexpected treatment challenge.